 Compare that to hedge funds that don’t use quantitative investment strategies.
-These “fundamental” investment funds might use data science to influence trading decisions, but, unlike quantitative trading strategies, fundamental trading strategies are more subjective and prone to human error.
+These “fundamental” investment funds might use data science to influence trading decisions, but, unlike quantitative python trading algorithm strategies, fundamental trading strategies are more subjective and prone to human error

 Quantitative Investment Funds Soaring to New Heights

-Over the last few decades, hedge funds implementing quantitative analysis practices in their trading decisions have risen to the forefront of the market.
+Over the last few decades, hedge funds implementing quantitative analysis practices in their python stock trading decisions have risen to the forefront of the market.

 Companies like DE Shaw, Renaissance, Two Sigma, Bridgewater, and more are just a few examples of algorithmic hedge funds that have significantly outperformed those using more traditional, fundamental analyses.

 Take D.E.
-Shaw, for example.
+Shaw, for example for algo trading course.
 The New York-based company’s largest hedge fund increased by an astonishing 19.4% in 2020 alone, despite the financial uncertainty of the pandemic and election year.
 The hedge fund has invested approximately $55 billion in sheer assets.
 Since launching in 2001, D.E.
 Shaw hasn’t had a single down year, with an impressive annualized net return of 11.7%.

 Likewise, the Medallion Fund is considered to be one of the leading hedge funds in the entire world, with a secretive group of scientists behind the spectacular performance of this quantitative investment fund.
 In the past three decades, the Medallion Fund has racked up over $100 billion in trading gains.
 What’s most notable about Medallion is that the hedge fund made these gains in less time than its competitors, with fewer assets.
 Like D.E.
 Shaw, the company has rarely seen a loss.